loint/rest-cli/README.md

-# Command line supports for PHP Micro Services
+# Command line supports for Micro Services written in PHP

 ### Prerequisite
 - [x] Python for Rest